Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

   noise.
 Its weight doesn't count as encumbrance for "thiefy" and parkour skills.

-Thieves' armor cannot also be Ornate, of course, and the material modifiers are mutually exclusive.
+Thieves' armor cannot also be Ornate, of course, and the two material modifiers are mutually exclusive.
 They do stack with everything else, though, and the weights are multiplied together as with shields.